-- 1. Send a note, email, or call the school office at 305-749-5725 to request a conference.
+- 1. Send a note, email, or call the school office to request a conference.
 Teachers are required to respond to your request within 24 hours. - 2.
 To speak with a teacher by telephone, please call the office and leave your name and telephone number.